 10-dozen minimum for free shipping

-Hama Hama has a nice variety of sizes and flavors of oysters that vary seasonally.
-Shellfish varieties range from the namesake Hama Hama oyster, which is meaty with a clean, crisp flavor, to the sweeter and richer Sea Cow.
-It also offers clams, mussels, smoked oysters, and smoked salmon for that additional Pacific Northwestern flavor.
+Hama Hama has a nice variety of sizes and types of oysters that vary seasonally.
+Varieties range from the namesake Hama Hama oyster, which is meaty with a clean, crisp flavor, to the full-bodied Blue Pool oyster.
+Hama Hama also offers clams and mussels for that additional Pacific Northwest flavor.

 Why We Chose It: This company supports Maine aquaculture by selling oysters from family farms along the Damariscotta River.
 Its Wild Dams grow free along the Damariscotta River, untouched by humans until they are harvested.